A physical model for the broadband energy spectrum of X-ray illuminated accretion discs: fitting the spectral energy distribution of NGC 5548: Discussion and conclusions

 \subsection{The average SED of NGC~5548}

-We constructed the time-averaged, optical/UV/X--ray SED of NGC 5548 using high quality data from a long, multiwavelength observation campaign, which was performed in 2014. \kynsed\ fits the broadband, average SED of this source very well. \cite{Mehdipour15}, \cite{Petrucci18}, and \cite{Kubota18} fitted the broadband SED of NGC~5548 using data from a multi-wavelength monitoring campaign in summer 2013.
-Contrary to their results, we are able to fit the optical/UV/X–ray spectrum without assuming an inner, warm Comptonizing region to account for the far-UV/soft X-ray emission of the source.
+We chose to fit the time-averaged SED of NGC~5548 which we constructed using optical/UV/X--ray data from a long, multiwavelength observation campaign performed in 2014.
+We chose this object because K21b has already fitted the optical/UV time-lags that \cite{Fausnaugh16} measured using the same data set.
+Our results show that we can fit the broad-band, time-averaged SED assuming the same corona heights that K21a found can fit the time-lags.
+Our results regarding spin and accretion rate are entirely consistent with the K21b results.
+Therefore, the same model, with the same model parameters, can fit both the average SED and the time-lags, which are computed from the same data sets.

 Our results indicate that $\sim 45-70~\%$ of the total accretion power is transferred to the X–ray corona.
 This is in agreement with the results of \cite{Kubota18}, who also found that $\sim 70~\%$ of the total accretion power should be transferred to the corona.
 However, contrary to their results, our best-fit solution strongly favour a high spin for the BH.
-We also find a significant (albeit of a small amplitude) intrinsic absorption in the host galaxy.
-This is necessary to explain the downturn that is observed in the UV data.
+For such a high spin, this large power is transferred to the corona from a rather small region in the inner disc, with a radius up to $\sim 5 - 10$\rg.
+The radius of the corona turned out to be $\sim 12-18$\rg, which is entirely consistent with the X-ray half-light radii of quasars from recent microlensing studies of lensed systems \citep[e.g.,][]{Chartas16}.

+\cite{Mathur17} fitted {\it Chandra} and {\it Swift/}XRT X-ray spectra from the same data set we analyse in this work, and required the presence of a warm Comptonizing region to account for the soft X-rays.
+Emission from a warm crorona was also used by \cite{Mehdipour15}, \cite{Petrucci18}, and \cite{Kubota18} to fit the broadband SED of NGC~5548 using data from a different multi-wavelength monitoring campaign, which took place in the summer of 2013. \kynsed\ fitted the 2014, optical/UV/X–ray spectrum very well, without assuming a warm Comptonizing region to account for the far-UV/soft X-ray emission of the source.